Department of Human Services

 Division of Developmental Disabilities

-Increase in HBS and FAP Rates for FY13
+Increase in HBS and FAP Rates Effective in January, 2013

 This informational bulletin contains information regarding the increases in the Home-Based Support Services Program (HBS) and Family Assistance Program (FAP) monthly and annual maximum amounts that will be effective on January 1, 2013.